FlxPeters/netbox-prometheus-sd/README.md

 File based service discovery script for [Prometheus](https://prometheus.io/).
 Make virtual machines, IPs and devices managed from [Netbox](https://github.com/netbox-community/netbox) available as Prometheus targets with labels.

+> **Deprecation** This project got obsolet since Prometheus supports HTTP based service discovery.
+Use https://github.com/FlxPeters/netbox-plugin-prometheus-sd as Netbox plugin to directly connect Prometheus with Netbox.
+I will still maintain this project based on the dependabot updates, but there will be no further feature development.

 ## Requirement

 - Python >= 3.7